Kilgore College

 Grant in 2020

-Rochal Industries LLC is a research-oriented company based in San Antonio, Texas, specializing in the development and manufacturing of biomaterials for the wound care and eye care industries.
-Founded in 2014, the company focuses on creating antimicrobial materials designed to reduce opportunistic pathogens and biofilms.
-Rochal Industries provides a range of transformative products aimed at wound re-epithelialization, necrotic tissue debridement, and transdermal drug delivery.
-The company is committed to advancing healthcare solutions from initial concept through preclinical and clinical development while adhering to quality and regulatory standards.
+Rochal Industries is a research-based company specializing in the development and manufacture of biomaterials for the wound care and eye care industries.
+Founded in 2014 and headquartered in San Antonio, Texas, the company produces antimicrobial materials designed to reduce opportunistic pathogens and biofilms, as well as cell-compatible substrates.
+Rochal Industries focuses on creating transformative products that aid in wound re-epithelialization and closure, necrotic tissue debridement, and transdermal drug delivery, guiding these products through concept development to preclinical and clinical stages while adhering to quality and regulatory standards.

 Lunar Resources